 The freedom to be authentic became the catalyst for Patty to create change in the educational environment for LGBTQ+ students, teachers, and staff.
 The most powerful part of coming out as a teacher was the outpouring of students who now felt safe enough to disclose their own sexual orientation/gender identity (SOGI) or that of a relative.

 As a result of coming out, Patty started her high school's first GSA and organized the first Day of Silence.
-She joined the GLSEN Board of Directors, became a Stonewall Speaker, facilitated support groups for youth and closeted teachers at the New Haven Pride Center, presented workshops across the country in Boston, Chicago, Los Angeles, Washington, and CT, on the topic of “How to Create a Safe School for all Students Regardless of SOGI.”
+She joined the GLSEN Board of Directors, became a Stonewall Speaker, facilitated support groups for youth and closeted teachers at the New Haven Pride Center, and presented workshops across the country in Boston, Chicago, Los Angeles, Washington, and CT, on the topic of “How to Create a Safe School for all Students Regardless of SOGI.”
 Additionally, Patty presented a workshop for actor Hill Harper’s nonprofit, ‘Manifest Your Destiny,’ for 8th graders in LA on the topic, ‘Academic Success Strategies.’

 Patty was interviewed by Faith Middleton on NPR, was a recipient of a Dorothy Award for her LGBTQ+ community involvement, and had her story published with other LGBTQ educators in Kevin Jennings’ book, “One Teacher in 10.”
 Kevin was the Founder/ED of GLSEN, and under the Obama administration as an assistant deputy secretary at the US Department of Education.